|

 Comparison of the Properties of Even and Odd Numbers

-Property | Details |
+| Property | Details |

-Definition | An even number is divisible by 2, while an odd number is not. |
+| Definition | An even number is divisible by 2, while an odd number is not. |

-General Form | Even numbers can be written in the form 2k, odds in 2k + 1. |
+| General Form | Even numbers can be written in the form 2k, odd numbers in the form 2k + 1. |

-Ending | Even numbers end with 0, 2, 4, 6, or 8.
-Odds end with 1, 3, 5, 7, or 9. |
+| Termination | Even numbers end in 0, 2, 4, 6, or 8.
+Odd numbers end in 1, 3, 5, 7, or 9. |

-Sum | The sum of two evens is even, the sum of two odds is also even.
-The sum of an even and an odd is odd. |
+| Sum | The sum of two even numbers is even, the sum of two odd numbers is also even.
+The sum of an even number and an odd number is odd. |

-Product | The product of two evens is even.
-The product of two odds is odd. |
+| Product | The product of two even numbers is even.
+The product of two odd numbers is odd. |

-Square | The square of an even number is even, that of an odd number is odd. |
+| Square | The square of an even number is even, while that of an odd number is odd. |

-Examples | Even: 0, 2, 4; Odd: 1, 3, 5. |
+| Examples | Even: 0, 2, 4; Odd: 1, 3, 5. |

 The properties of even numbers

-An even number is an integer that can be represented in the form of 2k, where k is an integer.
+An even number is an integer that can be represented in the form 2k, where k is an integer.
 These numbers can be divided by 2 without leaving a remainder.
-Examples include 0, 2, 4, 6, 8, etc. One of the fundamental properties of even numbers is that they end with the digits 0, 2, 4, 6, or 8.
+Examples include 0, 2, 4, 6, 8, etc. One of the fundamental properties of even numbers is that they end in the digits 0, 2, 4, 6, or 8.

 The properties of odd numbers